wu-lee/couchapp/README.rst

 Deploy your apps to the client
 ++++++++++++++++++++++++++++++

-CouchDB's replication means that programs running locally, can still be social.
+CouchDB's replication means that programs running locally can still be social.
 Applications control replication data-flows, so publishing messages and subscribing to other people is easy.
 Your users will see the benefits of the web without the hassle of requiring always-on